- TOPWhat is the Kentucky Health Information Exchange (KHIE)?

 - TOPWhat kind of equipment and connectivity do I need?

-KHIE technical infrastructure has been designed to be vendor and technology neutral and the KHIE team will work with your technical team and your vendor to determine connectivity options.
+KHIs technical infrastructure is vendor- and technology-neutral and the KHIE team will work with your technical team and your vendor to determine connectivity options.

 - TOPWhere can I get information to educate my staff about health information exchange?

-- TOPHow can my office receive help to meet MU and connect with the health information exchange?
+- TOPHow can my office receive help to meet meaningful use and connect with the health information exchange?

-KHIE coordinates with the RECs, RHIOs and other state and community partners to support provider adoption and MU.
+KHIE coordinates with the RECs, RHIOs and other state and community partners to support provider adoption and meaningful use.
 Contact information for the RECs in Kentucky can be found on the Contact KHIE page on this website.

-Additionally, KHIE has five outreach coordinators across the state to help providers connect to the KHIE.
-Updates that describe efforts under way to support provider adoption and MU are posted on a regular basis to the KHIE website.
+Updates describing efforts under way to support provider adoption and MU are posted on a regular basis to the KHIE website.
 Providers are strongly encouraged to check the site frequently.

 - TOPWhen can I start using KHIE to exchange patient health information?

-The Kentucky Health Information Exchange is active and allowing providers to retrieve and send current patient health information at the point of care.
-A map of providers who have signed participation agreements to connect to KHIE is available on this website.
+The Kentucky Health Information Exchange is live and participants live on KHIE are able to retrieve and send timely patient health information at the point of care.
+A map of providers who are live with the KHIE is available on this website.

 - TOPHow can I sign up to participate in KHIE?

-- TOPWhat can you tell me about the VHR?
+- TOPWhat can you tell me about KHIE community record, the virtual health record?